Director

 Colorado State University

-My name is Angelica DeFalco and I am a second-year graduate student in the Counseling Psychology PhD program.
+My name is Angelica DeFalco and I am a third-year graduate student in the Clinical Psychology PhD program.
 I received my Bachelor of Science degree with departmental honors from the University of Miami before spending 2 years as a post-baccalaureate lab manager at Oregon State University, using psychophysiological measures to better understand the relationship between addiction and affect.
-My research interests include trying to quantify and understand what characteristics set-up individuals with substance use disorders and emotional dysregulation for success in therapy, as well as how to design personalized treatment protocols to leverage one’s personal experience – particularly centered around positive affect, acceptance and mindfulness.
-In my free time, I enjoy hiking, reading, writing, painting, drawing and watching sitcoms.
+Currently, my research interests surround substance use motives, its affective predictors and associated consequences.
+I hope to leverage this understanding of individual contextual factors in substance use motives to design personalized treatment protocols that leverage one’s personal experience, particularly centered around positive affect, acceptance and mindfulness, as a potential harm reduction strategy.
+In my free time, I enjoy spending time outside, yoga, reading, writing, painting, drawing and watching sitcoms.

 Cassandra Richardson, BA